 Second, you’re losing originality.
 Producing marketable ideas requires ability, confidence, and expertise.
 Copying someone else’s marketing ideas makes it look like you’re out of touch with your brand and depending on others to fill those gaps.

-Steps to Prevent Idea Shortages
+Running Out of Ideas: Steps to Prevent Idea Shortages

 There are TONS of resources available to prevent idea shortages.
 Look to resources like Quora, Reddit, YouTube, and Google’s PAA questions to spark ideas if you hit a block.
 Along with those ideas, you’ll find some additional steps for preventing idea shortages below: